BenProtus/Pycante/README.md

 ```

-Type Inference. what() function is used to infer the type of something.
+Type Inference: what() function is used to infer the type of something.

 ```
 let x = 10